apideck-libraries/portman/examples/testsuite-overwrites/readme.md

 In the "[examples/testsuite-contract-tests](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-contract-tests)" example, we explained the default generated Postman contract tests.

-This example focusses on the manipulation of the Postman collection to make it possible to setup automation, by manipulating
+This example focuses on the manipulation of the Postman collection to make it possible to automate, by manipulating:

 - Request bodies
 - Request headers